 - start with low set to the first item, high to the last, index to the middle

-- if the item at that position is a match, we are done, return the index
+- if the item at the index is a match, we are done, return the index

-- if the item is greater, half the list by ignoring the current and following items
+- if the item is greater, halve the list by ignoring the item and all items after it

-- otherwise half the list by ignoring the current and previous items
+- otherwise, halve the list by ignoring the item and all items before it

 - repeat until there are no more items to check